winterweird/aoc2024/README.md

 This repo contains my AoC solutions for 2024.
 I'm not aiming for quality here; rather, I'm aiming for a quick and dirty solution to each problem.
 Usually this will mean hacking together something experimentally using [the rb command](https://github.com/thisredone/rb).

+Brought to you by the philosophy outlined in [this talk](https://www.youtube.com/watch?v=sCZJblyT_XM):

+> Half-assed is OK when you only need half of an ass

 ## How to run

 Assuming you'd want to run the examples for whatever reason, the `run.rb` script is included for your convenience.